StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ![Correlation between Pre Test and Post Test Scores.](chapter-7/image004_score_scatter.png){#fig:fig703 height=40%}

-In _Figure 7.2_ we can see the players' score in the quiz before playing the game (blue - left bars) and the players' score after they completed the game (orange - right bars).
-We can observe a significant improvement in players' scores after completing the game.
+In _Figure 7.2_ we can see the players\' score in the quiz before playing the game (blue - left bars) and the players\' score after they completed the game (orange - right bars).
+We can observe a significant improvement in players\' scores after completing the game.
 For instance, the average player score before the game was about 17% and after the game it was slightly above 75%.
 This is an encouraging result and an indication that the game is effective as a learning tool.

 Participants who scored above 90% had attended university courses in Physics and Computer Science, making them more familiar with concepts such as superposition, gates, and registers.
 The two participants with the lowest performance in the Post Test had the same level of mathematical knowledge as the others but had not attended courses in Physics or Computer Science.
 The remaining participants had the same level of mathematical knowledge and had attended Computer Science courses but did not have the same academic background in Physics as those who achieved a Post Test score above 90%.